Storidge/cio-user-docs/kubernetes_storage/node_addition.md

 ### 2. Add to Kubernetes

-After the new node is added to Storidge cluster, include in Kubernetes so pods can be scheduled.
+After the new node is added to Storidge cluster, join node to Kubernetes control plane so pods can be scheduled.

 Run `kubeadm token create --print-join-command` on a master node.
 Copy the `kubeadm join ...` command string, and run on the new node.